coolrox95/Melvor-Idle-Combat-Simulator/README.md

    - Selecting Set Discovered will change the subset to keep undiscovered items.
    - Hitting Cancel will prevent the subset from changing
    - Hitting Save will confirm the current settings.
-4. Toggle the simulation of individual monster or dungeons by clicking on their image below the plot or toggle groups by clicking the Toggle Dungeon/Monster buttons.
+3. Toggle the simulation of individual monster or dungeons by clicking on their image below the plot or toggle groups by clicking the Toggle Dungeon/Monster buttons.
+ - Toggling the simulation will also remove their bar from the plot and adjust the data scaling
-5. Hit the Simulate button, and wait for the simulation to finish.
+4. Hit the Simulate button, and wait for the simulation to finish.
 The Cancel button can be pressed to cancel a simulation early.
-6. Select the Plot Type to visualize your simulation results.
+5. Select the Plot Type to visualize simulation results
- - XP per second: Experience points per second for selected combat style's skills.
+ - XP per X: Experience points per X for selected combat style's skills.
- - HP XP per second: Experience points per second for the Hitpoints skill.
+ - HP XP per X: Experience points per X for the Hitpoints skill.
- - Prayer XP per second: Experience points per second for the Prayer skill.
+ - Prayer XP per X: Experience points per X for the Prayer skill.
- - Slayer XP per second: Experience points per second for the Slayer skill.
+ - Slayer XP per X: Experience points per X for the Slayer skill.
- - XP per Attack: Average amount of experience points per attack
+ - XP per Attack: Average amount of experience points per attack.
- - HP loss per second: Average amount of HP lost per second while fighting an enemy/dungeon.
-Includes passive regen.
+ - HP loss per X: Average amount of HP lost per X while fighting an enemy/dungeon.
+Regeneration effects are included in this calculation.
+Regeneration that outpaces HP loss is listed as a 0 value.
- - Prayer Points per second: Average amount of prayer points per second consumed.
+ - Prayer Points per X: Average amount of prayer points per X consumed.
- - Damage per second: Average damage per second.
+ - Damage per X: Average damage per X.
- - Average Kill Time (s): The time it takes in seconds to kill a singly enemy for Combat Areas or the time to clear a Dungeon in seconds.
+ - Average Kill Time (s): The time it takes in seconds to kill a singly enemy or the time to clear a Dungeon in seconds.
  - Damage per Attack: The average amount of damage done per attack.
- - GP per Kill: The average amount of GP earned when killing a monster/completing a dungeon.
- - GP per second: The average amount of GP earned per second.
+ - GP per X: The average amount of GP earned per X.
- - Potential Herblore XP/s: The potential herblore xp earned using lucky herb potions.
+ - Potential Herblore XP per X: The potential herblore xp earned using lucky herb potions.
 Assumes crafting the most xp efficient potions.
- - Signet Ring Chance (%): The probability to gain at least 1 Signet Ring Half B after fighting a monster for Signet Time (h) hours.
+ - Chance for Signet Part B(%): The probability to gain at least 1 Signet Ring Half B after fighting a monster for Signet Time (h) hours.
- - Attacks Made per second: Average number of calls to attackEnemy() per second.
-This can be used to determine most combat potion charge usages, ammunition usage and rune usage.
+ - Attacks Made per X: Average number of calls to attackEnemy() per X. This can be used to determine most combat potion charge usages, ammunition usage and rune usage.
- - Attacks Taken per second: Average number of calls to attackPlayer() per second.
-This can be used to determine potion charge usage for combat potions that consume charges on enemy attacks.
+ - Attacks Taken per X: Average number of calls to attackPlayer() per X. This can be used to determine potion charge usage for combat potions that consume charges on enemy attacks.
- - Simulation Time: The amount of time it took to simulate the monster/dungeon in ms. Useful for disabling areas that take a long time to simulate.
-Note that this is the time the simulation of a single monster takes on a simulation worker/thread.
+ - Y Pet Chance per X: The probability to recieve Y pet in the given X time period.
+  - Pets are rolled only when you earn experience of the given type, with expeption to the slayer pet, which is only rolled upon the completion of slayer tasks.
-7. Click on a bar to view detailed information about that monster/dungeon.
+6. Click on a bar to view detailed information about that monster/dungeon.
  - You can click Inspect Dungeon to view the simulation results for individual monsters inside a dungeon.
 Note that the average time in this view is the time required to defeat the quantity of that monster in the dungeon.
-8. Export Data to your Clip Board by clicking the Export Data button.
+7. Export Data to your Clip Board by clicking the Export Data button.
  - You can change the options for this export by clicking Show Export Options.
  - Export Dungeon Monsters toggles whether the individual monsters from dungeons should be exported.
  - Export Non-Simulated toggles whether simulations that have been toggled off should be exported.